 POINT (Pursuing Our Independence Together) Community

 POINT supports young adults, ages 21 and older, with developmental and learning disabilities, including autism spectrum disorders, to live independently in apartments located throughout downtown White Plains.
 Participants engage in a variety of vocational, life skills training, and social activities and enjoy the camaraderie of others and the oversight of specialists provided by WJCS and JCCA.
-View a video about the community here.
+View a video about the community below or click here.

 - Crisis intervention and 24-hour emergency coverage